I was in a meetup recently and the speaker was discussing relationships.

 Other times you develop a heart connection that could easily flow into a deep physical communion of souls as well.

 My recommendation is that you don’t try to force anything.
-Just hold yourself open to the possibilities and express your desire for what you would enjoy with each person.
+Just hold yourself open to the possibilities.
+Express your desire for what you would enjoy with each person.

 You’ll find by doing so your life is enriched in every way.